braze-inc/braze-docs/_docs/_partners/message_orchestration/additional_channels/mobile_wallet/passkit.md

 - [Flights Projects][14]

 ### Prerequisites
-before you get started, here are the common json payload parameters that you can include within your create and update webhooks to passkit.
+Before you get started, here are the common JSON Payload Parameters that you can include within your Create and Update webhooks to PassKit.

 | Data | Type | Description |
 | ---- | ---- | ----------- |